klausweiss/dotfiles/nvim/pack/default/start/lsp_signature/README.md

 Q: I can not see 🐼 in virtual text

 A: It is emoji, not nerdfont.
 Please check how to enable emoji for your terminal.

+Q: Working with cmp/coq.
+The floating windows block cmp/coq

+A: A few options here, z-index, floating_window_above_cur_line, floating_window_off_x/y, toggle_key.
+You can find the best setup for your workflow.